We deserve ‘nouveau’ wine in 2020 — a vintage meant to be fun and drunk right away

 “I think this is a great year to drink nouveau,” she says.
 “The sooner we get this vintage drunk, the sooner we can forget 2020.”

-In California’s Sonoma County, Scribe Vineyards made a delicious nouveau, its sixth vintage from pinot noir grown in the Carneros region.
+In California’s Sonoma County, Scribe Winery made a delicious nouveau, its sixth vintage from pinot noir grown in the Carneros region.
 Pinot “without the makeup” is a good description.
 Made in the beaujolais method, the wine is young, fresh and raw, obviously untouched by oak and just a pure expression of good young fruit.

 “Fermented with native yeast, with no additions of sulfur, and bottled unfiltered, there’s a purity, vibrancy and freshness to this wine, intended to be enjoyed as soon as possible,” says Andrew Mariani, who founded the winery in 2007 with his brother, Adam.
 “You could age the wine, but why delay the gratification in a year like this?”